 Which HR Metrics Should You Prioritize?

 There is a whole suite of HR measurements for HR leaders to consider.
-Below, we list the top metrics in HR for 2023:
+Below, we list the top metrics in HR:

 1. Cost per Hire